bartbutenaers/node-red-contrib-plate-recognizer/README.md

 CAUTION: this is only supported for some paid account types!

+### Send separate message for each plate:
+When selected a separate output message will be send for each recognized license plate.
+If not selected a single output message will be send containing an array of ALL recognized license plates.
+See the section *"Split output messages"* below for more information.

 ### Specify one or more regions
 When selected, an array of region codes can be specified (see [supported regions](http://docs.platerecognizer.com/#regions-supported).